 • Photo

 Located in Zhongshan District, Dajia Riverside Park is a large expanse of lush grassland along the Keelung River.
 There are grounds and facilities for a wide variety of sports such as basketball, badminton, tennis and cricket, as well as several miles of bicycle lanes.
 It's a great place for people to exercise, relax and unwind.
-Apart from the sports facilities, there's also a large fountain measuring 125 metres in diameter, which performs a water show on the hour.
-The height of the water column can reach up to 75 metres, creating an eye-catching spectacle for visitors.
+Apart from the sports facilities, there's also a large fountain measuring 125 meters in diameter, which performs a water show on the hour.
+The height of the water column can reach up to 75 meters, creating an eye-catching spectacle for visitors.

-For travellers with limited budgets who would like to make a one-day or half-day visit, Dajia Riverside Park is an excellent choice.
+For travelers with limited budgets who would like to make a one-day or half-day visit, Dajia Riverside Park is an excellent choice.
 Whether you're there for a spot of relaxing sightseeing, sports, a leisurely cycle or a lazy picnic, you'll have a great time without having to spend much money.

 Open: 24/7